carverauto/serviceradar-media/slides.md

 class: px-20
 ---

-# Example Queries

-**User:** What were the top 3 conversations of utmost importance over the last week?

-**ThreadR:** 1.
-Search system was down for an hour in production impacting all the customers.
-The revenue impact is still uncertain.
-2. We signed up with 3 new customers: ABC, DEF, and XYZ.

-**User:** Does Jason from the Sales team know our Platform Engineer Mike?

-**ThreadR:** There has been no direct communication between them, neither have they been part of the same thread.
-Hence, it is unlikely they know each other.

-**User:** How many PagerDuty alerts fired over the last month along with their teamwise split?

-**ThreadR:** There were 106 PagerDuty alerts in total that were fired.
-Here is the split:
-- Platform team: 67
-- DevOps team: 29
-- Customer Support team: 10
+# SRQL: ServiceRadar Query Language

+**Natural language:** Which network links experienced packet loss in the last 24 hours?

+**SRQL:** `FIND links WHERE packet_loss > 0 AND timestamp > now() - interval '24 hours'`

+**Result:** Three backbone links reported packet loss exceeding threshold:
+1. Core1-Edge3: 2.3% loss at 15:30
+2. Core2-Transit1: 1.8% loss between 02:00-03:15
+3. Edge1-Datacenter2: 3.1% loss at 21:45, correlated with maintenance window

+**LLM Enhancement:** Our upcoming LLM integration will automatically translate natural language to SRQL, making complex queries accessible to all users, regardless of query language expertise.

+**SRQL + Timeplus Proton:** Powered by Proton's high-performance stream processing (90M EPS, 4ms latency, 1M unique keys), SRQL can analyze massive datasets in near real-time, enabling instant insights into your infrastructure.

 <!--
-These are a few example questions that ThreadR can answer.
+These are a few example queries that ServiceRadar can answer.
 The system is designed to understand natural language queries and provide actionable insights based on the data it has ingested.
-The first example is a query that is in the form of a question and the system responds, an easy problem for the LLM to solve.
-This is a summarization, classification, and ranking problem.
-The second example is a question about relationships between users and the system responds with a summary of the data it has ingested.
-The third example is a question about a specific event and the system responds with a summary of the data it has ingested.
+The first example demonstrates how ServiceRadar correlates packet loss events with topology and other events like maintenance windows.

+The second example shows topology-aware monitoring with ECMP balancing detection, which helps network engineers quickly identify and resolve routing issues in data center fabrics.

+The third example illustrates ServiceRadar's comprehensive service monitoring capabilities with context awareness, showing not just what services are down but providing additional context around the issues.
 -->

 ---